mortgage minds

 • Check out for flooding risk.
 Don’t leave it to chance, as flood risk can impact your house insurance significantly.
 You can visit The Environment Agency (England) to obtain a detailed flood risk report.

 • Vendor circumstances.
-If there is a chain, how long is the chain and whether you have time to wait that long?
+If there is a chain, how long is the chain, and do you have time to wait that long?
 Also, many chains break, leading to money, time & effort loss.

 • Make a budget for the work required.
 Make a list of all the work if you are buying a house which involves work before moving in.